 Spinal epidural abscesses usually occur in the thoracic or lumbar regions.
 An underlying infection is often present; it may be remote (eg, endocarditis, furuncle, dental abscess) or contiguous (eg, vertebral osteomyelitis, pressure ulcer, retroperitoneal abscess).
 In about one third of cases, the cause cannot be determined.
 The most common causative organism is Staphylococcus aureus, followed by Escherichia coli and mixed anaerobes.
 Occasionally, the cause is a tuberculous abscess of the thoracic spine (Pott disease).
+Sometimes the cause is bacteremia due to medical instrumentation, a dental procedure, or IV drug use.
 Rarely, a similar abscess occurs in the subdural space.

 Because rapid treatment is necessary to prevent or minimize neurologic deficits, clinicians should consider spinal epidural abscess if patients have significant atraumatic back pain, particularly when there is focal percussion tenderness over the spine, or if they have a fever or have had a recent infection or dental procedure.
 Characteristic neurologic deficits are more specific but may occur later, so delaying imaging until these neurologic deficits are present can make a poor outcome more likely.

-Diagnosis of spinal epidural abscess is by MRI; myelography followed by CT may be used if MRI is not available.
+Diagnosis of spinal epidural abscess is by MRI.
+Myelography followed by CT may be used if MRI is not available.
+Clinicians should consider doing MRI immediately if patients have unexplained back pain, even without neurologic findings, particularly if they have focal percussion tenderness and risk factors (eg, IV drug use, recent infection or bacteremia).
 Samples from blood and infected areas are cultured.